bogdanvuk/phd/source/dteep.rst

 Required Hardware Resources for the |ecop| co-processor .......................................................

-For the experiments, five different instances of the |ecop| co-processor were generated, one for each of the ensemble sizes used in the experiments: 2, 4, 8, 16 and 25.
-The values of the customization parameters, given in the :num:`Table #tbl-ens-exp-params`, were chosen so that the generated co-processors could fit inside the xc7z100 Xilinx Zynq device that was used for testing.
+For the experiments, five different instances of the |ecop| co-processor were generated, one for each of the following ensemble sizes: 2, 4, 8, 16 and 25.
+The values of the customization parameters, given in the :num:`Table #tbl-ens-exp-params`, were chosen so that the generated co-processors could fit inside the XC7Z100 Xilinx Zynq device that was used for testing.

 .. raw:: latex

    \begingroup
-   \setlength{\tabcolsep}{.2em}
+   \setlength{\tabcolsep}{.15em}

-.. tabularcolumns:: p{0.44\linewidth} *{5}{R{0.1\linewidth}}
+.. tabularcolumns:: p{0.45\linewidth} *{5}{R{0.1\linewidth}}
 .. _tbl-ens-exp-params:
 .. list-table:: Values of the customization parameters of the |ecop| co-processor instances, one for each of the ensemble sizes used in the experiments.
     :header-rows: 1